c3lang/c3-web/src/content/docs/Language Common/optionals-essential.md

 ### Functions conditionally run when called with Optional arguments

-When calling a function with an Optionals as arguments, the result will be the first Excuse found looking left-to-right.
+When calling a function with Optionals as arguments, the result will be the first Excuse found looking left-to-right.
 The function is only executed if all Optional arguments have a result.